rosmed/slicer_ros2_module/docs/pages/examples.rst

 Verifying the Obstacle in MoveIt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can verify that MoveIt received the obstacle in a third terminal:
+Verify that MoveIt received the obstacle in a third terminal:

 .. code-block:: bash